lightly-ai/lightly/docs/source/docker/known_issues_faq.rst

 The `credHelpers` can overrule the key for certain URLs.
 This can lead to permission errors pulling the docker image.

-The Lightly docker images are hosted in the European location.
+The Lightly Worker docker images are hosted in the European location.
 Therefore, it's important that pulling from the `eu.gcr.io` domain is using the provided credentials.